spatie/laravel-medialibrary/docs/responsive-images/using-your-own-width-calculator.md

 ### Using your own width calculator

 In most cases the default `FileSizeOptimizedWidthCalculator` will generate pretty good results.
 But if for some reason you need to customize the behaviour you can specify your own class  in the `responsive_images.width_calculator` of the `media-library` config file.
-A valid width calculator is any class that implements the `Spatie\MediaLibrary\ResponsiveImages\WidthCalculator\WidthCalculator` interface.
+A valid width calculator is any class that implements the `Programic\MediaLibrary\ResponsiveImages\WidthCalculator\WidthCalculator` interface.
 Both the `calculateWidthsFromFile` and `calculateWidths` should return a `Collection` that contains the desired widths the responsive images should have.